-These organisations regularly receive reports regarding the conduct of registered teachers, schools or early childhood services.
+These organisations regularly receive reports about the conduct of registered teachers, schools or early childhood services.
 Conduct reporting obligations can vary for members of the community (e.g. parents, students), registered teachers, schools and early childhood services.

-The conduct reporting guide assists individuals understand which organisations they should (or could) contact to report the conduct of a registered teacher, a school or early childhood service, or other members of the school community.
+The conduct reporting guide helps individuals understand which organisations they should (or could) contact to report the conduct of a registered teacher, a school or early childhood service, or other members of the school community.

-The guide unpacks a wide range of practical scenarios to demonstrate the various conduct concerns you could be obligated to report on, including criminal behaviour (sexual and non-sexual), inappropriate conduct, teacher registration concerns and school / service based concerns.
+The guide unpacks a wide range of situations to demonstrate the various conduct concerns you could raise, including criminal behaviour (sexual and non-sexual), inappropriate conduct, teacher registration concerns and school / service based concerns.